ztecnet/secureserv/README.md

 ------------------------------------------------------------
 ## 1. DESCRIPTION

-Arinity is a set of IRC Services in Perl.
-Arinity was created in February of 2012.
+SecureServ is a set of IRC Security Services in Perl.
+SecureServ was created in July of 2012.

 ## 2. DEVELOPERS

-Arinity IRC Bot is developed by Ethrik Development Group, a team of people who contribute their time and knowledge to the maintenance of Arinity, and other projects.
+SecureServ is developed by the ZTecNet Development Team, a team of people who contribute their time and knowledge to the maintenance of SecureServ, and other projects.

-+ Matthew "mattwb65" Barksdale &lt;mattwb65@gmail.com&gt;
++ Matthew "mattwb65" B. &lt;mattwb65@gmail.com&gt;
-+ Mitchell "ribayr" Cooper &lt;mitchell@notroll.net&gt;
++ Nicholas "pie" W. &lt;pie@ztecnet.net&gt;

 ## 3. HOW TO INSTALL